50an6xy06r6n/hotswap_pcb_generator/guide/build_guide.md

 ### Diodes
 <p align="center"><img src="../img/guide/14_diodes.JPG" width="750px"></p>

 The diodes get their own section because they are the most tedious part of the build.
-I would highly recommend printing the diode bending guide, which makes the pre-bending step much faster and much more repeatable.
+I would highly recommend 3D-printing the diode bending guide, which makes the pre-bending step much faster and much more repeatable.
 The first step for each diode is to make a 90-degree bend in the diode's anode leg (the leg further from the black stripe) as close to the housing as possible.
 This will allow you to place the diode in the bending jig, and from there you just bend both legs down at a 90-degree angle.
 Repeat this step for each diode.
 <p align="center">
     <img src="../img/guide/17_diode_template_placement.JPG" width="400px" style="padding: 10px">
     <img src="../img/guide/18_diode_leg_bends.JPG" width="400px" style="padding: 10px">